Xenonesis/chatbuddypro-/README.md

 - Copy-to-clipboard functionality
 - Dark/light mode compatibility

+### Voice Input

+The application supports voice input through your browser's speech recognition API:

+- Click the microphone icon to start/stop voice recording
+- Speak clearly into your microphone
+- The transcript will automatically appear in the input field
+- Supports multiple languages (configurable in settings)

 ## 🧩 Architecture

 The application is built with Next.js and React, using the following architecture: